sdesalas/vue-client-loader/README.md

 # vue-loader.js

-Vue Loader is a client-side component loader used to turn `.vue` files into client-side components.
+Vue Loader is a client-side module loader used to turn `.vue` files into client-side components, without the need for a complex build toolchain.

 ### `index.html`
 ```html